-There can be few more intriguing sights for a Garden BirdWatcher than to observe one species of bird feeding another on their patch.
-This unusual behaviour tends to cause a good degree of puzzlement.
+There can be few more intriguing sights than to observe one species of bird feeding a nestling or fledgling of another species.
 Why do parent birds do this?
 Is it a waste of energy?
 Can the parent not recognise their own young?
 A review paper by Marilyn Shy has explored this topic, revealing which species are most often observed involved in this behaviour and possible reasons why.

 When does cross-species feeding happen?

 A number of situations have been proposed in which cross-species feeding might occur, some of which are not mutually exclusive.
 Possible situations include:

 1) Mixed clutches: in cavity-nesting species, in particular, mixed species broods have been recorded.
 A Blue Tit, for example, might lay a few eggs in a nest box but then be usurped by a Great Tit.
 If the Blue Tit eggs are incubated alongside the Great Tit ones, a mixed-species brood can hatch, with both species being reared by the Great Tit parents.

 2) Nest failure: after the failure of a nest, some adult birds sometimes appear ‘programmed’ to carry on feeding youngsters.
 A bereaved pair of Robins have been observed feeding Song Thrushes, for example, while Spotted Flycatchers have been seen feeding Blackbirds.

 3) Close nesting of another species: when different species breed in close proximity to each other they occasionally seem to get their wires crossed, feeding each other’s young.
 It could be that the sound of begging young nearby acts as a stimulus.
 This stimulus could also be important when young are provisioned by a different species outside of a nest.